ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -04 to -05 ## {#sec-05-06}

 * Use and extend the same AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

+* Revised Client-AS interaction, based on the used AIF specific data model.

+* Moved the detailed processing of group name patterns at the AS to an Appendix, as an example.

 * Editorial improvements.